 Italian restaurants are usually the ones offering free food for National Spaghetti Day.
 For example, Spaghetti Warehouse celebrated with Sunday dinner.

 Look for free pancake deals at pancake restaurants on National Pancake Day.
 In the past it has been a free short stack when you buy a short stack–something like that.

-Krispy Kreme often offers up some sort of free offer for Valentine’s Day.
-And Southwest Airlines, the “LUV” airline, gives out free drinks.
-Finally, you might be able to get a free glass of champagne via the cash back app Ibotta.
+There’s a lot of free food–and drink–to be had on Valentine’s Day.
+First, Krispy Kreme often offers up some sort of free offer for Valentine’s Day.
+Next, I’ve heard that Southwest Airlines, the “LUV” airline, gives out free drinks.
+Finally, you might be able to get a free glass of champagne or wine via the cash back app Ibotta.

 National Bagel Day